 Smithsonian Tropical Research Institute

 Research was funded with a Garden Club of America award in tropical botany and a Smithsonian Tropical Research Institute short-term fellowship.
-During manuscript preparation, BT Wolfe was supported in part by the Next Generation Ecosystem Experiments–Tropics, funded by the US Department of Energy, Office of Science, Office of Biological and Environmental Research.
+During manuscript preparation, BT Wolfe was supported in part by the Next-Generation Ecosystem Experiments (NGEE)–Tropics, funded by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants